mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 ### Motivations
 There is a widely-accepted approach to building ML solutions that starts with learning parameters of a model and then applying a threshold to the model's scores to get labels.
 The thresholding part rests on an equation that balances two types of errors, with decision aided by so-called confusion matrices.
 For example, see this [tutorial](https://machinelearningmastery.com/threshold-moving-for-imbalanced-classification/) - scroll down until "We can summarize this procedure below.".

 The whole process is intuitive and can be applied to a number of problems.
 Over the last couple of years, however, I have stumbled upon applications that required more or less tweaking of this standard approach.
-For example, how should I determine the score thresholds of an ML sytem that is an input into a downstream system?
-What if the downstream task aggregates the upstream outputs, e.g. classifying paragraphs to make decisions on documents?
+For example, how should I determine the score thresholds of an ML system that is an input into a downstream system?
+What if the downstream task aggregates the upstream outputs, e.g. classifying paragraphs, to make decisions on documents?

-Earlier this year, I came across the Speech Recognition Evaluation (SRE), a ML competition organised by [NIST](https://www.nist.gov/programs-projects/speaker-and-language-recognition), a U.S. research institute.
+Earlier this year, I came across the Speech Recognition Evaluation (SRE), an ML competition organised by [NIST](https://www.nist.gov/programs-projects/speaker-and-language-recognition), a U.S. research institute.
 Over the last two decades, its research community has developed a framework to assess speech recognition systems.
 One recurring application is to determine if a speech segment includes only one or two distinct speakers.

-Though NIST papers mentions various applications of this evaluation framework in biometrics and forensics, I think that it is useful for anyone working on classification applications.
-The string of research that I found, which I list at the end, certainly helped me firm up my understanding of model evaluation.
-I particuarly like that it combines solid theoretical foundations with implementations via the BOSARIS toolkit - see this [matlab implementation](https://projets-lium.univ-lemans.fr/sidekit/api/bosaris/index.html), or more recent ones in [julia](https://github.com/davidavdav/ROCAnalysis.jl) or [python](https://gitlab.eurecom.fr/nautsch/pybosaris).
+Though NIST papers mention various applications of this evaluation framework in biometrics and forensics, I think that it is useful for anyone working on classification applications, and it surely helped me firm up my understanding of model evaluation.
+I particularly like that it combines solid theoretical foundations with implementations via the BOSARIS toolkit - see this [matlab implementation](https://projets-lium.univ-lemans.fr/sidekit/api/bosaris/index.html), or more recent ones in [julia](https://github.com/davidavdav/ROCAnalysis.jl) or [python](https://gitlab.eurecom.fr/nautsch/pybosaris).

 The following two parts review traditional assessment frameworks, in particular the ROC curve, and the third part is an introduction to the Applied Probability of Error (APE), a framework for model calibration assessment.